 15. Condominium/Common Interest Associations

-This paragraph provides that if the property is a condominium or subject to any common interest association, title will be conveyed subject to those conditions.
+This paragraph provides that if the property is a condominium or subject to any common interest association, that title will be conveyed subject to those conditions.
 The Seller will pay for all of the regular assessments and any assessments levied prior to the closing.
 It allows the Buyer to obtain a disclosure from the Association regarding the budget and reserves.
-Subparagraph (d) permits the Buyer to terminate the contract if it is disclosed that the property is in violation of any existing rules or regulations regarding the condominium.
+Subparagraph (e) permits the Buyer to terminate the contract within five (5) business days of receipt if it is disclosed that the property is in violation of any existing rules or regulations regarding the condominium.

 16. The Deed